Omkaraws/aws-devops-zero-to-hero/interview-questions/lambda-functions.md

 Certainely AWS lambda is a serverless computing service which provides by aws. it allows you to run code without provisioning/ managing servers. with lambda you can focus on your application code, and aws take care of the infra, scaling & servers maintainance.

+Important Terms Used in Lambda:
+a.
+Function: a function is a resource that you can invoke to run your code in AWS lambda.
+A function has code that processes events and a runtime that passes request and responses between lambda and the function code.
+b.
+Runtime: lambda runtimes allows functions in different languages to run in the same base execution environment.
+The runtime sits in between the lambda service and your function code relying invocation events, context information and responses between the two.
+c.
+Event: it is a JSON formatted document that contains data for a function to process.
+d.
+Event Source/ Trigger: an AWS service such as Amazon SNS or a custom service that triggers your function and executes its logic.
+e.
+Downstream Resource: an AWS service, such as Dynamo DB tables or S3 buckets that your lambda function call once it is triggered.
+f.
+Concurrency: number of request that your function is serving in any given time

 ### 1. What is AWS Lambda?
 AWS Lambda is a serverless compute service that lets you run code without provisioning or managing servers.
 It automatically scales and manages the infrastructure required to run your code in response to events.